10up/component-countdown-timer/README.md

  `npm install --save @10up/countdown-timer`

 ### Standalone
- Clone this repo and import `countdown-timer.js` and `countdown-timer.css` from the `dist/` directory.
+ Clone this repo and import `countdown-timer.js` from the `dist/` directory.

 ## API